What does the October 2021 ULEZ expansion mean for car owners?

 Am I exempt as a resident?

-No, residents of Greater London are not exempt from the ULEZ charge, so even if your drive within the zone is simply the daily school run, you must still pay.
+No, residents of London – that live within the North and South Circular Roads – are not exempt from the ULEZ charge, so even if your drive within the zone is simply the daily school run, you must still pay.
 Cars that are parked, and not driven, within the zone do not have to pay.

 Use our free ULEZ checker to check compliance for your vehicle.

 If you receive a ULEZ charge but are exempt

 You may receive a ULEZ charge despite driving a car that meets ULEZ requirements because of several reasons:

 - You did not register your car with TFL

 - The information provided was wrong e.g. a typo in the reg